gdi-de/apworkshop2026_ldtutorial/README.md

 ```
 https://gdi-de.github.io/apworkshop2026_ldtutorial/GZAW870
 ```
-We expect this URI to resolve to at least one human readable representation and one machine-readable representation in RDF.
+We expect this URI to resolve to at least one human-readable representation and one machine-readable representation in RDF.
-Since we are working on GitHub pages only, these serializations need to be added to the webspace of this repository, which can be explored in the gh-pages branch.
+Since we are working on GitHub Pages only, these serializations need to be added to the repository's web space, which can be explored in the gh-pages branch.

 #### Content Negotiation